greentfrapp/cond-shift-neurons/README.md

 **If the test sample is most aligned to training sample 1, why don't we just classify it to be the same class as training sample 1?**

-Well, we can do that, but consider the case where the test sample is equally aligned to all three samples.
+We can do that, but consider the case where the test sample is equally aligned to all three samples.
 Then the algorithm automatically incorporates gradient information from all three samples to make the classification.
 If we just use the alignment to make the decision, we would be stuck.

 ## Interesting Notes and Relations